axonivy/web-tester/web-tester-product/README.md

 # Web Tester

-Imagine you've developed a workflow app with multiple user dialogs.
-Do you really want to manually click through the entire process every time you make a small change?
-A much more efficient approach is to use automated web integration tests: they reliably validate the functional flow (happy path) and are highly automatable thanks to their repetitive nature.
+This connector is all about keeping your workflow app functional—without the need for constant manual verification.
+Instead of testing by manually clicking through every user dialog after each small change, automated web integration tests ensure that the core flow (happy path) remains intact.
+These tests are not only highly automatable due to their repetitive nature but also enable CI/CD initiatives with minimal effort.

 This tool supports you with a step-by-step [documentation](https://developer.axonivy.com/doc/12.0/concepts/testing/web-testing.html).